- Richard Thorpe

 With script development underway between Riskin and Taylor, everyone was ready to begin production except Myrna Loy.
 The actress who epitomized Nora Charles refused to dedicate any time to acting and instead devoted herself to her new husband John Hertz, Jr. (of Hertz Rent A Car) and her support of the war effort, particularly the Red Cross.
 MGM originally wanted to begin shooting the fifth Thin Man film in 1942; however, Loy made it clear she had no intention of being an actress over a wife and humanitarian.
 Over the next two years, the studio suspended her contract and threatened to replace her as Nora Charles.
 Several other actresses’ names (among them Jean Arthur, Loretta Young, Merle Oberon, Lucille Ball, and especially Irene Dunne) were hinted to the press in conjunction with unofficial discussions to recast Nora.
 Powell commented, “But every time such sacrilege appeared in the columns, there was an uproar.
 The studio was deluged with fan letters.
 The fans wanted Myrna… I wanted Myrna, too.”
 MGM’s fear tactics failed, and it wasn’t until 1944 when Loy finally surrendered and agreed to make her only film during the war years.
 When she arrived on the train in Pasadena from New York to begin shooting, Powell borrowed Asta for the day and met her at the station.
 Powell quipped, “I thought it was a hell of a nice gesture on her part to come three thousand miles to meet me.”

 As a result of the studio’s pressure to get the film made no matter what, The Thin Man Goes Home feels somewhat less energetic and genuine than its predecessors.
 Of course, this lack of vigor and impulsiveness may be an expected result of the film’s central theme about Nick returning to his hometown, and Nora trying to convince her father-in-law that Nick has achieved a level of genius in his career as a detective, despite Nick not becoming a doctor as his father intended.
-In Another Thin Man, Nick hints that his relationship with his father is less than sound when Nora says her father is as honest as her husband’s.
+In Another Thin Man, Nick hints that his relationship with his father is less than sound when Nora says her father is as honest as her husband.
 Nick huffs, “Some day you’ll find out what a hot recommendation that is!”
 In the opening scenes of this fourth sequel, Nick and Nora head to Sycamore Springs, Nick’s hometown, for seemingly no reason other than a vacation.
 (Nick Jr. isn’t mentioned for the first fifteen minutes or so, but it’s later explained he remained back to attend kindergarten.)
-The picture of small-town practicality, Nick’s unconvinced father Dr. Charles (Harry Davenport) and quaint mother (Lucile Watson) have a comfortable home, but Nick and his father have a rocky history, as Dr. Charles has never approved of his son’s career or liberal drinking.
+The picture of small-town practicality, Nick’s unconvinced father Dr. Charles (Harry Davenport) and his quaint mother (Lucile Watson) have a comfortable home, but Nick and his father have a rocky history, as Dr. Charles has never approved of his son’s career or liberal drinking.
 And no matter how much Nora puts into defending her husband (her efforts make up the film’s funniest subplot), the Old Man won’t give an inch.
 Nora, determined to change Dr. Charles’ mind, decides to shake things up around town to see if her sleuthing husband can crack a local case during their visit.

 Wholesome as it may seem, Sycamore Springs is populated by suspicious characters, all of them under Nick’s discerning eye.
 In a way, the plot of The Thin Man Goes Home recalls other 1940s pictures about murders that take place in an outwardly normal Everytown, USA—namely Alfred Hitchcock’s Shadow of a Doubt (1943) and Orson Welles’ The Stranger (1946).
-But the film doesn’t contain an ounce of cynicism toward small-town ideals in the grand thematic sense of Hitchcock and Welles’ pictures, except to suggest that a murder could indeed occur in such a neighborhood.
-Right off the train, we meet local loon nicknamed “Crazy Mary” (Anne Revere, excellent).
-Later we meet a curious young couple (Leon Ames, Helen Vinson) desperate to obtain a local painter’s work, but the artist (Ralph Brookes) is mysteriously shot—on Dr. Charles’ doorstep no less.
+But the film doesn’t contain an ounce of cynicism toward small-town ideals in the grand thematic sense of Hitchcock and Welles’ pictures, except to suggest that murder could indeed occur in such a neighborhood.
+Right off the train, we meet a local loon nicknamed “Crazy Mary” (Anne Revere, excellent).
+Later we meet a curious young couple (Leon Ames, Helen Vinson) desperate to obtain a local painter’s work, but the artist (Ralph Brookes) is mysteriously shot—on Dr. Charles’ doorstep, no less.
 So, whodunit?
 Could it be the nervous art store proprietor (Donald Meek)?
 The artist’s very dramatic girlfriend (Gloria DeHaven) or her “typhoon” father (Minor Watson)?
 The oddball (Edward Brophy) hanging around the Charles’ bushes?
 The list of suspects goes on and on, and once Nick announces the killer in standard format (with everyone gathered for the denouement), his father finally grants him some approval with a smile and a pat on the back: “Great work, my boy!”

 Whereas previous Thin Man films incite loud belly laughs and line after line of quotable dialogue, The Thin Man Goes Home relies on modest pleasantries and chuckles to sustain our interest.
 Powell and Loy’s familiar and lovable onscreen presence sustains our interest while the machinations of the plot carry out in a mildly involving fashion.
 Powell’s comic strokes are restrained and kept under wraps to preserve his character’s noted concern to impress his father; instead of cocktails, Nick downs apple cider from a comically tall hip flask.
 “A couple of weeks on this cider,” says Nick, “and I’ll be a new man.”
 Nora replies, “I sort of like the old one.”
 (So do we, Nora.)
 Undeniably, without Nick’s occasional inebriation, a large degree of Powell’s physical performance is replaced with hilariously dry, but reserved, facial expressions, while Loy remains her delightful self.
 And even though The Thin Man Goes Home feels less spirited (another intended pun) than its predecessors, it’s nonetheless a capable mystery and amusing comedy made better than it might’ve been thanks to the onscreen pairing of Powell and Loy.